History of NATO: 1949–1962: Beginnings

-The North Atlantic Treaty, signed by US President Harry S. Truman in Washington, DC, on 4 April 1949, was ratified by the United States in August 1949.
+The North Atlantic Treaty was signed on behalf of the United States by US Secretary of State Dean Acheson in Washington, DC, on 4 April 1949, and ratified by the United States Senate July 21, 1949.
+President Harry S. Truman signed implementing legislation on August 24, 1949 (shown here).

 In 1948, European leaders met with US defense, military, and diplomatic officials at the Pentagon, exploring a framework for a new and unprecedented association.
 The talks resulted in the North Atlantic Treaty, and the United States signed on 4 April 1949.
 Participants included the five Treaty of Brussels states, as well as the United States, Canada, Portugal, Italy, Norway, Denmark and Iceland.
 The first NATO Secretary General, Lord Ismay, stated in 1949 that the organization's goal was "to keep the Russians out, the Americans in, and the Germans down".
 Popular support for the treaty was not unanimous, and some Icelanders participated in a pro-neutrality, anti-membership riot in March 1949.
 The formation of NATO can be seen as the primary institutional consequence of a school of thought called Atlanticism, which stressed the importance of trans-Atlantic cooperation.

 A 1952 US postage stamp commemorating the third anniversary of NATO.
 Several member countries have issued stamps honoring the organization.

 The members agreed that an armed attack against any of them in Europe or North America would be considered an attack against them all.
 Consequently, they agreed that if an armed attack occurred, each of them, in the exercise of the right of individual or collective self-defense, would assist the member being attacked and take such action as it deemed necessary, including the use of armed force, to restore and maintain the security of the North Atlantic area.
 The treaty does not require members to respond with military action against an aggressor.
 Although obliged to respond, they maintain the freedom to choose the method by which they do so.
 That differs from Article IV of the Treaty of Brussels, which clearly states that the response is military in nature.
 NATO members are nonetheless assumed to aid the attacked member militarily.
 The treaty was later clarified to include both the members' territory and their "vessels, forces or aircraft" north of the Tropic of Cancer, including some overseas departments of France.